Accelerated Online Doctoral and Ph.D. Programs

 While a traditional doctoral program takes about 5-7 years to complete, an accelerated one reduces that time down to 2.5-3 years.
 However, the credit and research requirements stay the same.

-Accelerated programs condense your classes into shorter semesters, meaning your classes will be much more work in a shorter period.
+Accelerated programs condense your classes into shorter semesters, meaning your classes will require much more work in a shorter period of time.

 Credit requirements and program length will vary widely depending on your specific doctoral program and topic.